Zeugma440/atldotnet/README.md

 (1) : MIDI meta events appear on the track's Comment field

-(2) : all sample names appear on the track's Comment field
+(2) : all sample names appear on the track's Comment field.
+Track title only is editable.

 * Detected fields